 The following pages provide a summary of the atmosphere and climate changes observed during the Industrial Era and, where possible, current understanding of why the changes have occurred:

-In addition to changes in the atmosphere’s composition, changes in the land surface can have important effects on climate.
+Land Cover and Land Use Change In addition to changes in the atmosphere’s composition, changes in the land surface can have important effects on climate.
 For example, a change in land use and cover can affect temperature by changing how much solar radiation the land reflects and absorbs.
 Processes such as deforestation, reforestation, desertification and urbanization often contribute to changes in climate (including temperature, wind and precipitation) in the places they occur.
 These effects may be significant regionally, but reduced when averaged over the entire globe.
+Changes in land cover and land use can also affect the amount of carbon dioxide taken up (or sequestered) or released by the land surface. |

 No comments: